 Paid search plays a very particular role in the customer journey - providing content for users to scope out their options.
 Getting people to click on your ad is just a tiny part of the whole marketing process.

-The next thing they face is your landing page – a web page that you can build for the purposes of your promotional campaign.
-The success of this website will determine whether or not you accomplish your market objective.
+The next thing they face is your landing page—a page you can build for your promotional campaign.
+The success of this page will determine whether or not you accomplish your market objective.

 1. Is your “ask” too heavy?